sgotzler/praxis-session/hypothesis.md

 ![hypothes.is12](/assets/img/hypo-image12.png)

-For a more in-depth tutorial on joining and annotating as part of a *hypothes.is* group [follow this link](*needs link*).
+For a more in-depth tutorial on joining and annotating as part of a ***hypothes.is* group** [follow this link](https://web.hypothes.is/blog/introducing-groups/).

-*Visit hypothes.is' [Student Resource Guide](*needs link*) for more guides and tutorials about using hypothes.is in the classroom or for reading groups.*
+Visit *hypothes.is*' [Student Resource Guide](https://web.hypothes.is/student-resource-guide/) or [Teacher Resource Guide](https://web.hypothes.is/teacher-resource-guide/) for more tutorials about using hypothes.is in the classroom, with peers, or for reading groups.